QANSIGLIERE/FileSystem/README.md

 ## Functions

 -   `createFileFromString(fileName, stringValue)` - it allows to save any string information into a new file.
+-   `saveBase64AsImage(pngBase64String, pathToFile)` - it allows to save any Base64 string as a new .PNG file

 ## Improvements & Suggestions